alysshah/sdv-bot/README.md

 ## Support

-Having issues or suggestions?
+Any issues or suggestions?
 Please [open an issue on GitHub](https://github.com/alysshah/sdv-bot/issues)!